containernetworking/cni/SPEC.md

 ## CNI Plugin

-### Overview
+### CNI Plugin Overview

 Each CNI plugin must be implemented as an executable that is invoked by the container management system (e.g. rkt or Kubernetes).

 A CNI plugin is responsible for inserting a network interface into the container network namespace (e.g. one end of a veth pair) and making any necessary changes on the host (e.g. attaching the other end of the veth into a bridge).
-It should then assign the IP to the interface and setup the routes consistent with the IP Address Management section by invoking appropriate IPAM plugin.
+It should then assign the IP to the interface and setup the routes consistent with the IP Address Management section by invoking the appropriate IPAM plugin.

-### Parameters
+### Operations and Parameters

 The operations that CNI plugins must support are: